 As there are so many options, it’s difficult to know which is the right ad placement for your campaigns.
 To help, we’ll take a look at each placement option and which ones work best for each campaign objective.

 What are Facebook Ad Placements?

-Ad placements are essentially where Facebook can show your ads.
-Placements are set at the ad set level of your campaign, and depending on your campaign objective, your ads can appear on Facebook, Instagram, the Audience Network and Messenger.
+Ad placements are where Facebook can show your ads and are set at the ad set level of your campaign.
+Additionally, depending on your campaign objective, your ads can appear on Facebook, Instagram, the Audience Network and Messenger.